 (2) Different days may be fixed under subsection (1) for different provisions.

-3. Definitions
+3. Terms used

 In this Act —

 administrative action means an act or omission of an administrative or legislative nature, and includes any act or omission of an administrative nature that is done or omitted in the course of or ancillary to or preliminary to or subsequent to judicial proceedings (civil or criminal);